-- Firmly press a 0.3mm copper shim (available on Amazon) onto the base plate.
+- Firmly press a 0.3mm copper shim onto the base plate.

 - Put a bit of thermal glue around the corners of the shim to keep it from sliding.
-You can use a hairdryer to accelerate its curing.
+Wait for it to cure.

 - Apply a rice-sized amount of thermal paste to the GPU.